aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 BinaryOperator<BigInteger> add = BigInteger::add;
 ```

-<div class="node">In general you want to remove code which increases cluter without adding to the readability.
+<div class="note">In general you want to remove code which increases cluter without adding to the readability.
 When possible we should use Lambdas to make the code more concise.</div>

 ## Show me more